 Audit committee.
-Our audit committee will consist of Bonnie Yi Zhang and Baohong Sun.
-Bonnie Yi Zhang will be the chairperson of our audit committee.
-We have determined that Bonnie Yi Zhang and Baohong Sun satisfy the "independence" requirements of Rule 5605(a)(2) of the Listing Rules of the Nasdaq Stock Market and
+Our audit committee will consist of , and . will be the chairman of our audit committee.
+We have determined that , and satisfy the "independence"

-Rule 10A-3 under the Exchange Act.
-We have determined that Bonnie Yi Zhang qualifies as an "audit committee financial expert."
+requirements of Rule 5605(a)(2) of the Listing Rules of the Nasdaq Stock Market and Rule 10A-3 under the Exchange Act.
+We have determined that qualifies as an "audit committee financial expert."
 The audit committee will oversee our accounting and financial reporting processes and the audits of the financial statements of our company.
 The audit committee will be responsible for, among other things: